fbpx

 Juicing on a Budget with High-Yield Produce

 Lately, I’ve been using Swiss chard instead of some of the kale in recipes.
-Even though chard can be a little more expensive than kale at my local markets, I get a lot more juice out of it.
+Even though chard can be a little more expensive than kale at my local market, I get a lot more juice out of it.
 Cucumbers are also on my favorites list.
 I can sometimes get them 4 for $1, and they juice beautifully, with a tiny amount of pulp leftover.

 Keep in mind that some lower yield produce is packed with nutrition.
 Don’t quit kale entirely, but definitely mix it up with other options.